 Compliance policies of businesses should be based on the requirements prescribed by law.

-Businesses should have certain policies and processes in place in order to avoid any adverse human rights effects in implementing sanctions.
+Businesses should have certain policies and processes in place in order to avoid any adverse human rights effects in implementing UCMs, including sanctions.

-Businesses shall formulate and include sanctions impact assessment criteria as part of their human rights assessment policies.
+Businesses shall formulate and include sanctions impacts assessment criteria as part of their human rights assessment policies.

 Businesses should avoid general (non-individual) measures, discriminatory and non-transparent practices.